franzageek/sudoku/README.md

 # sudoku
-A collection of sudoku solver algorithms written in Rust
+A collection of sudoku solver algorithms written in Rust with a Raylib frontend